andygilbert/construct-save-share-image/README.md

 ## How does this differ from the "official plugin"?
 The official plugin currently only allows to share text and URL links due to compatability requirements with Web Share API.

+This plugin is aimed for Native Apps (iOS and Android) that wish to save images to photo roll & share an image via SMS.

 ## What builds does this plugin work on?
 Only Native iOS and Android builds.
 It does not work for HTML5 web builds.